PhysDreamer: Physics-Based Interaction with 3D Objects via Video Generation: Experiments

 \subsection{Implementation details}

-\myparagraph{Neural material fields.} We parameterize both our material field and initial velocity field using triplanes~\cite{peng2020convolutional,chan2022efficient} each followed by a three-layer MLP.
-The triplanes has spatial resolution of $8^3$ and $24^3$ for the material field and velocity field, respectively.
+\myparagraph{Neural material fields.} We represent both material field and initial velocity field using triplanes~\cite{peng2020convolutional} each followed by a three-layer MLP.
+The triplanes have spatial resolutions of $8^3$ and $24^3$ for the material field and velocity field, respectively.

 \myparagraph{3D Gaussian reconstruction.} Similar to PhysGaussian~\cite{physgaussianxie2023}, we employ anisotropic regularization to reduce skinny artifacts in the reconstruction.
 Each reconstructed scene contains $0.5$ to $1.5$ million particles (including foreground and background).